Tuckernuck Island

-Tuckernuck is an island in the town and former whaling port of Nantucket, Massachusetts, west of Nantucket Island and east of Muskeget.
+Tuckernuck is an island in the town and former whaling port of Nantucket, Massachusetts, west of Nantucket Island and east of Muskeget Island.
 Its name allegedly means "a loaf of bread".
 The island has an area of about 900 acre.
 The highest point is about 50 ft.

 Settlement

 The island is privately owned by its summer residents.
 Approximately 35 houses have been built on Tuckernuck; the oldest home on the island was built in the mid-18th century.
 The island has no paved roads or public utilities.
 Electricity is generated by gasoline-powered generators and solar panels.
 Water comes from several wells on the island and water heaters are generally gasoline-powered, as are the stoves.
 The island has some cars, but most of the motorized transportation is provided by golf carts.

 Geology

 Tuckernuck was originally formed by the terminal moraine of the last glacial episode (Wisconsin glaciation).
 It still retains remnants of the moraine as low hills, but the southern half of the island consists of outwash plains (sandur) characterized by coastal heathland, a globally restricted and endangered plant community.